pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 For example, in evaluating ``2 + 3 * 5`` since multiplication comes before addition we do ``3 * 5`` first in order to get ``2 + 15``, then evaluate the addition as ``17``.<br>

-Much like mathematics, operators in programming languages also abide by their own order of operations. **The order at which statements or expressions are evaluated is dictated by *operator precedence***.<br>
+Much like mathematics, operators in programming languages also abide by their own order of operations. <br><br>
+**The order at which statements or expressions are evaluated is dictated by *operator precedence***.<br>

 See the following [chart](https://www.programiz.com/python-programming/precedence-associativity) below for more clarification.
 The higher an operator is, the more precedence it has over other operators.
 Meaning if two or more different operators are used in the same statement, the operation whose operator has the highest precedence will happen first.<br>